MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/json-viewer/json-viewer.md

 <!-- ------------------------------ -->
 #### Move through the search results

-To move to the next or previous search results, after results were found, click the **Next** or **Previous** buttons near the search box, the current search result is highlighted in a different color:
+To move to the next or previous search result, after results were found, click the **Next** or **Previous** buttons in the search toolbar.
+The currently selected search result is highlighted in a different color:

 ![The Next and Previous buttons in the JSON viewer's search toolbar](./json-viewer-images/search-move.png)